Saturday, March 7, 10:30 a.m.–5:30 p.m.

 Born in France in 1981, Jean-Alain Corre lives and works in Paris.
 His artistic approach revolves around what he calls Episoddes, based on scenarios written or drawn around the fictional character Johnny, who acts as a matrix at the heart of his production in the form of paintings, sculptures and performances.
 Artistic materials transform these hallucinatory experiences into hybrid environments, where the influence of normalised everyday life on the construction of individual desires can be seen.
 Nominated for the Ricard Prize in 2014, Jean-Alain Corre exhibited at the 5th edition of the Rennes Contemporary Art Biennale (2016), at the Palais de Tokyo in “Futur, ancien, fugitif” (2019-2020), at Pauline Perplexe (2018), at Galerie Valeria Cetraro and at FRAC Nouvelle-Aquitaine Méca (2023).

-This artistic practice workshop, organized in collaboration with the Culture Department of Université Paris Cité, takes place as part of the exhibition Hibou TV Show by Jean-Alain Corre.
+This artistic practice workshop, organized in collaboration with the Culture Department of Université Paris Cité, with the CVEC, takes place as part of the exhibition Hibou TV Show by Jean-Alain Corre.